-Development on the site is expected to occur in stages over a 30 year time frame.
+Development on the site is expected to occur in stages over a timeframe of up to 30 years.

 The Caloundra South development was referred to the Department of Sustainability, Environment, Water, Population and Communities (SEWPaC) Minister in June 2011 to determine if it would require assessment and approval under the Environment Protection and Biodiversity Conservation Act 1999 (Cth) (EPBC Act) (EPBC Ref: 2011/5987).
 The Minister determined that the action required approval, with a Public Environment Report (PER) being the mechanism for assessment.